 Consumer Data and Analytics Improve Marketing Tactics

 Business owners are experienced in market research analysis, using various tools to process customer data and uncover insights.
+This is helpful if you intend to grow your e-commerce business.

 In the future, and even now, online shopping relies on capturing shopping behavior patterns.
 Again, Amazon is doing that right now.
 Check out an item on Amazon, and you will soon see an email in your inbox suggesting a similar product.